Minee-Liane-Choi/MineeChoiLab/news/index.md

   tooltip: Musings and miscellany
 ---

-# {% include icon.html icon="fa-solid fa-feather-pointed" %}News
+# {% include icon.html icon="fa-solid fa-feather-pointed" %}Blog

-We post and share our news, thoughts, announcements, vacancies, opportunities, and more on this page.
+We post and share our news, thoughts, announcements, opportunities, and more on this page.

 {% include list.html data="posts" component="post-excerpt" %}